Mites on dogs: Vet's guide to symptoms and treatment

 How to get rid of mites on dogs

-Your veterinarian will prescribe an appropriate treatment to rid your dog of skin mites.
-Treatment will depend on whether your dog is diagnosed with demodex or scabies, but may include oral medications, spot-on topical products, or medicated shampoos.
+Your veterinarian will prescribe an appropriate treatment, depending on whether your dog is diagnosed with demodex or scabies.
+It includes oral medications, spot-on topical products, or medicated shampoos.
 If your dog has developed a secondary skin infection as a result of mites, your veterinarian may also prescribe an antibiotic to give with your dog’s skin mite treatment.

 Catherine Barnette DVM